imagej/imagej.github.io/_pages/User_Guide_Layout_Test.md

 Boxes
 -----

-    {% include box width='30% ' %}
+    {% include box width='30%' %}

-{% include box width='30% ' %}
+{% include box width='30%' %}

-    {% include box title='Modifies Box with a title! ' text='As a standard box for additional info. ' width='30% ' float='left ' %}
+    {% include box title='Modifies Box with a title!' text='As a standard box for additional info.' width='30%' float='left' %}

-{% include box title='Modifies Sidebox with title! ' text='As a standard box for additional info. ' width='30% ' float='left ' %}
+{% include box title='Modifies Sidebox with title!' text='As a standard box for additional info.' width='30%' float='left' %}